Tuesday, October 8, 2013

 releases written for professional investors such as security analysts and fund managers and distributed directly to them rather

 relying on business journalists to report the news.
-In other words, social media releases, although designed for use
+In other words, social media releases, although useable by

 -- Jeff Bogart